-The Department for Transport's Think!
-Education website at http://think.direct.gov.uk/education/early-years-and-primary/ provides lots of useful road safety advice for parents and children.
+The Department for Transport's Think! website at http://think.direct.gov.uk provides lots of useful road safety advice for parents and children.

-Every week, about 27 children aged 0-11 years are killed or seriously injured on Britain's roads.4
+During 2016, 69 children were killed and 2,033 children were seriously injured on Britain's roads.4